shivaninja/sampledff/README.md

 ## Design Constraints

-This project strictly follows embedded-oriented constraints:
+This project strictly follows constraints to meet requirements:

 Uses only standard C features

 Uses unsigned char for dataset storage

+uses unsigned int for array length

 Uses integer arithmetic only (no floating point)